 Communicating with young children can be difficult at the best of times, so how do you set about teaching them about fire safety?

 Every year, over 400 children under the age of 11 are injured and 4 are killed in accidental fires in the home in England.
 Young children are especially vulnerable, and understandably so, but that doesn’t mean family members can’t undertake a variety of fire safety measures to protect them.
-This may involve installing a higher standard of fire safety products in the home, such as an interlinking system so that you are alerted to danger throughout the property or taking a variety of approaches to teach them about the dangers of fire and what to do if one occurs.
+This may involve installing a higher standard of fire safety products in the home, such as an wireless interlinked system like FireAngel Pro-Connected so that you are alerted to danger throughout the property or taking a variety of approaches to teach them about the dangers of fire and what to do if one occurs.

 Sometimes children will run away or hide from fire and rescue officers trying to rescue them – not understanding why they are there or perhaps scared of what they are wearing.
 Adults need to go over what to do if there is a fire – rehearsing a fire escape plan from different areas in the house – and identify fire hazards and risks.

 Children love to investigate, and often this will include sticking fingers or other objects into sockets, so it is important to teach them not to do this, and consider getting plug guards to cover sockets.
 Also make sure:

 The kitchen is the most dangerous room in the home – especially for young children, so it important to never leave them unattended in this room.
 If you find it hard to cook and watch children simultaneously, it is recommended to prevent them from coming into the kitchen, and never cook whilst holding a child.
 It is also important to ensure:

 Primarily, the responsible person (e.g. homeowner or landlord) should ensure there are working fire alarms installed in the property.
 These provide the earliest possible warning of fire, and so give parents and children more time to escape.

 These should be fitted in the best locations, and tested regularly.
 For minimum protection at least one smoke alarm should be installed on each level of your house.